Star Fox 2: Reception

-Star Fox 2 received generally favorable reception from critics during its inclusion on the Super NES Classic Edition in 2017.
-Polygons Ross Miller found it to be ambitious and fun.
-Destructoids Chris Carter complimented the constant swap between viewpoints and playstyles, minimal "RPG-like" exposition between levels and the introduction of Star Wolf, stating that they added character into the game but noted its short length and criticized the low framerate.
+Star Fox 2 received generally positive reviews on the Super NES Classic Edition.
+Polygons Ross Miller found it ambitious and fun.
+Destructoids Chris Carter complimented the constant swap between viewpoints and playstyles, minimal "RPG-like" exposition between levels and the introduction of Star Wolf, finding that they added character, but noted its short length and criticized the low framerate.
 Eurogamers Christian Donlan described it as an unusual but "wonderfully surprising and inventive" sequel that builds upon the first Star Fox, due to its more roguelite nature.
-GamesRadar+ David Houghton gave positive remarks regarding the evolution of the franchise's core ideas and free-roaming 3D planets, but criticized its uncohesive game mechanics, overly ambitious ideas and "choppy" technical performance.
+GamesRadar+ David Houghton praised the evolution of the franchise's core ideas and free-roaming 3D planets, but criticized its uncohesive game mechanics, overambitious ideas and "choppy" technical performance.

-IGNs Samuel Claiborn complimented its "janky-yet-plucky aesthetic" but complained of severe frame-rate drops and found it difficult to control the ships.
-He felt it was the worst game included with the Super NES Classic Edition, and that it "probably deserved" to have been cancelled, but was happy to see it released.
+IGNs Samuel Claiborn complimented the "janky-yet-plucky aesthetic" but complained of severe frame-rate drops and found it difficult to control the ships.
+He felt Star Fox 2 was the worst game included with the Super NES Classic Edition, and that it "probably deserved" to have been cancelled, but was happy to see it released.
 Nintendo Lifes Damien McFerran praised the depth, complexity and challenge, and called it a good reason to own a Super NES Classic Edition.
 Nintendo World Reports Neal Ronaghan and John Rairdin praised the distinct structure and design, challenge, strategy and roguelike elements, audiovisual presentation, replayability and depth.
-Rairdin wrote that it was the most important game in the Star Fox series, and one of the greatest Super Nintendo games.
+Rairdin wrote that it was the most important game in the Star Fox series, and one of the greatest SNES games.
 However, both criticized the lack of rail shooter levels, the slowdown and clipping, and its technical limitations.

-HobbyConsolas David Martínez commended the Arwing's transformation mechanic, open levels and introduction of new Star Fox members and Star Wolf but criticized the game's short length, technical shortcomings and controls, feeling that it was not well-rounded as the first entry.
+HobbyConsolas David Martínez praised the Arwing's transformation mechanic, open levels and introduction of new Star Fox members and Star Wolf but criticized the short length, technical shortcomings and controls, feeling that it was not as well rounded as the first entry.
 Digital Trends Mike Epstein felt that Star Fox 2 took some of the biggest risks the Star Fox franchise had attempted.
 The Verges Andrew Webster called it "a fascinating experience".
-GameSpots Michael Higham gave positive remarks to the land vehicle sequences, freedom of approach to manage an incoming threat and off-rails 3D dogfights in space, but criticized its poor technical performance, short length, and lacking sense of adventure when compared to the first Star Fox, among other aspects.
+GameSpots Michael Higham praised the land vehicle sequences, freedom of approach to manage an incoming threat and off-rails 3D dogfights in space, but criticized the technical performance and short length, and felt it lacked the sense of adventure of the first Star Fox.
+In Kotaku, Leah Williams praised Nintendo for carefully preserving Star Fox 2 and its coding assets, saying that "having this data two decades on is an incredible rarity".